-Critical aspects for Assessment must confirm the ability to: assessment and evidence required to demonstrate competency in this unit access and use the internet to locate and navigate informational websites and language learning activities locate, open and close an email program and read compose and send simple emails Context of and specific Assessment must ensure: resources for assessment access to an internet connected computer with an email program Method(s) of assessment The following are suggested assessment methods for this unit: observation of locating, accessing and navigating informational and language learning websites observation of accessing, reading, composing and sending simple emails portfolio of simple emails composed and sent by the learner
+Critical aspects for assessment and evidence required to demonstrate competency in this unit access to an internet connected computer with an email program

+- access and use the internet to locate and navigate informational websites and language learning activities - locate, open and close an email program and read compose and send simple emails

+- observation of locating, accessing and navigating informational and language learning websites - observation of accessing, reading, composing and sending simple emails - portfolio of simple emails composed and sent by the learner key aspects of the physical Australian environment and to identify and investigate broad and local environmental issues
-Certificates in General Education for Adults Section C: Units of Competency © State of Victoria 2018

-Unit Code VU22377 Unit Title Identify Australian environmental issues Unit Descriptor This unit describes the skills and knowledge to identify the key aspects of the physical Australian environment and to identify and investigate broad and local environmental issues Employability Skills This unit contains employability skills.
-Application of the Unit This unit applies to those who wish to develop their knowledge and understanding of Australian environmental issues Where application is as part of the Certificate 1 in General Education for Adults (Introductory), it is recommended that application is integrated with the delivery and assessment of the Core Skills reading unit VU22360 Engage with simple texts for personal purposes.
-Element Performance Criteria Elements describe the essential outcomes of a unit of competency.
+Unit Title Identify Australian environmental issues

+Unit Descriptor This unit describes the skills and knowledge to identify the issues

+Application of the Unit This unit applies to those who wish to develop their knowledge and understanding of Australian environmental

+Where application is as part of the Certificate 1 in General Education for Adults (Introductory), it is recommended that application is integrated with the delivery and assessment of the Core Skills reading unit VU22360 Engage with simple texts for personal purposes.

+Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.

-Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
-Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
-Assessment of performance is to be consistent with the evidence guide.
-1 Identify Australia's 1.1 Locate key physical features of Australia on a map physical features and climate 1.2 Identify the key features of different climate zones 2 Identify an environmental issue of 2.1 Select an environmental issue significance in Australia 2.2 State the main aspects of the environmental issue 2.3 Identify the impact of the environmental issue on Australia 2.4 Identify possible strategies to address the problem 3 Identify an environmental issue of local importance 3.1 State the main aspects of the local environmental issue 3.2 Identify the impact of the issue in the local community 3.3 Identify possible strategies to deal with the issue
+- Identify Australia's physical features and climate - 1.1 Locate key physical features of Australia on a map - 1.2 Identify the key features of different climate zones - 2 Identify an environmental issue of significance in Australia - 2.1 Select an environmental issue - 2.2 State the main aspects of the environmental issue - 2.3 Identify the impact of the environmental issue on Australia - 2.4 Identify possible strategies to address the problem - 3 Identify an environmental issue of local importance - 3.1 State the main aspects of the local environmental issue - 3.2 Identify the impact of the issue in the local community - 3.3 Identify possible strategies to deal with the issue